UniMiBAnalyses/D6EFTStudies/README.md

   ```

   This will create a folder under your afs environment (WZeu_SM/WZeu_SM_results) containing the output of each condor job.
-  As results can be heavy, it is common practice to save outputs on eos.
+  As results can be heavy, and furthermore one should avoid to access (read or write) afs resources from condor worker nodes, it is common practice to save input and outputs on eos (which is mounted on condor workers).
   There are many ways to do so, an example:

   ```